TechVortex2000/GuardianDrive/README.md

 ## Algorithm

 The Guardian Drive application employs the following algorithm for accident detection:
+The given algorithm can be represented in mathematical equations as follows:

+Let:
+- `combined_weighted_value` be the combined weighted value calculated as `weighted_gForce + weighted_sound + weighted_pressure`
+- `threshold_speed` be the threshold value for speed
+- `SVP` be the value of SVP
+- `ET` be the value of ET
+- `MP` be the value of MP

+Then the algorithm can be expressed mathematically as:

 **Input:** gForce, pressure, speed, sound, SVP, ET, MP
 **Output:** Accident detection result